RSP Permian (RSPP) Q1 2017 Results - Earnings Call Transcript

 Steven Gray - RSP Permian, Inc.

 Good afternoon, and thank you for joining our call today.
-We're pleased to report solid results this quarter, in line with, and, in some cases, exceeding our expectations.
-We view 2017 as an important execution year for us given our strategic entry into the Delaware Basin and we are pleased with the progress we've made, particularly in building out the infrastructure necessary to support our ramp in production in the second half of the year.
+Pleased to report solid results this quarter, in line with, and, in some cases, exceeding our expectations.
+We view 2017 as an important execution year for us given our strategic entry into the Delaware Basin and we are pleased with the progress we've made, particularly in building out the infrastructure necessary to support our ramp in production during the second half of the year.

 We plan to keep our remarks brief today as we run through a few highlights of the quarter.
-On March 1, we closed the acquisition of SHEP II and assumed full operational control of the Silver Hill-Delaware Basin properties.
+On March 1, we closed the acquisition of SHEP II and assumed full operational control of the Silver Hill Delaware Basin properties.
 Despite moderating our completion phase in the Delaware Basin as we enhance infrastructure, we achieved nice growth in our Midland Basin assets and with acquired production from the Silver Hill transaction, our quarterly production increased more than 80% over the first quarter of 2016.

 I now invite you to turn to slide 4 of our presentation, which highlights a few notable Delaware Basin wells.
-Well number 9, the Crockett Reese St #2403H represents almost recent completion in the first RSP drilled and completed well in the Delaware Basin.
-Early performance was strong at a 7-day average rate of 1,882 Boe per day and still cleaning up with an average flowing casing pressure of 2,500 psi.
-On and off partners (03:27) and offset operators also continue to enjoy excellent results in and around our Delaware assets across a number of targeted zones.
+Well number 9, the Crockett Reese St #2403H, represents our most recent completion and the first RSP drilled and completed well in the Delaware Basin.
+Early performance looked strong at a seven-day average rate of 1,882 Boe per day and still cleaning up with an average flowing casing pressure of 2,500 psi.
+Our non-op partners and offset operators also continued to enjoy excellent results in and around our Delaware assets across a number of target zones.

 Wells 5 and 8 are Anadarko-operated Hughes & Talbot wells, in which RSP owns a working interest.
-Note that this 4,500 foot wells had strong IP30s of 1,545 and 1,978 Boe per day.
-You can see from the choke setting and pressures that Anadarko take some more aggressive approach to flowing back wells than Silver Hill did.
+Note that these 4,500-foot wells had strong IP30s of 1,545 and 1,978 Boe per day.
+You can see from the choke setting and pressures that Anadarko takes a more aggressive approach to flowing back wells than Silver Hill did.

 Slide 5 details some of our recent Midland Basin completions.
-Number 10 on the map is the Parks Bell 3924H well, this Wolfcamp A well had a 30-day IP of 1,552 Boe per day.
-This is significant because it is our westernmost Wolfcamp A completion in the Midland Basin today, and we do not carry Wolfcamp inventory in this area.
+Number 10 on the map is the Parks Bell 3924H well.
+This Wolfcamp A well had a 30-day IP of 1,552 Boe per day.
+This is significant because it is our westernmost Wolfcamp A completion in the Midland Basin to date, and we do not carry Wolfcamp inventory in this area.
 This highly productive well gives us confidence that the Wolfcamp will be prolific in this area and adds locations to our inventory in a highly economic drilling target that will compete for capital.

-The Spanish Trail 344 1H Wolfcamp A well completed in December of last year, number 3 on the map continues to impress with 90-day cumulative production of a 147 MBoe.
-On a per lateral foot basis, this is one of our top performing wells to-date.
-Also, of note, on this slide, is the continued strong performance of the Mask area wells, number 1 and number 2 on the map, averaging cumulative production of 225 MBoe per well over the first 180 days.
+The Spanish Trail 344 1H Wolfcamp A well completed in December of last year, number 3 on the map.
+Continues to impress with 90-day cumulative production of 147 MBoe.
+On a per lateral foot basis, this is one of our top performing wells to date.
+Also of note on this slide, is the continued strong performance of the Mask area wells, number 1 and number 2 on the map, averaging cumulative production of 225 MBoe per well over the first 180 days.

-While our Delaware assets have dominated much of the dialogue surrounding our business in recent months, we want to emphasize that our Midland properties continue to outperform our expectations across the breadth of the position and anchor our growth in the near-term.
+While our Delaware assets have dominated much of the dialogue surrounding our business in recent months, we want to emphasize that our Midland properties continue to outperform our expectations across the breadth of the position and anchor our growth in the near term.

 I'll now turn back to slide 3 to summarize.
-We expect to grow production approximately 90% in 2017 and have visibility to 30% plus production growth and spending within cash flow in 2018 and beyond, all assuming a $55 oil price.
+We expect to grow production approximately 90% in 2017 and have visibility to 30%-plus production growth and spending within cash flow in 2018 and beyond, all assuming a $55 oil price.
 After closing the Silver Hill acquisition, we have more than 30 years of highly economic drilling inventory.
 With strong well results and leading capital efficiency metrics and cash margins, our average well pays out in less than a year.

-Our net debt to EBITDAX is 2 times pro forma shift to (06:07) and continues to decline.
-We have no borrowings outstanding on our $1.1 billion borrowing base and an attractive hedge position supporting our planned CapEx budget while leaving significant upside exposure to oil prices.

-Our operational team has proven its ability to achieve a manufacturing type efficiency in the Midland Basin, streamlining infrastructure, managing services and driving down capital and operating costs, and has a clear line of sight to achieving similar efficiencies in the Delaware Basin.
+Our net debt to EBITDAX is 2 times pro forma SHEP II and continues to decline.
+We had no borrowings outstanding on our $1.1 billion borrowing base and an attractive hedge position supporting our planned CapEx budget while leaving significant upside exposure to oil prices.
+Our operational team has proven its ability to achieve a manufacturing type efficiency in the Midland Basin, streamlining infrastructure, managing services, and driving down capital and operating costs, and has a clear line of sight to achieving similar efficiencies in the Delaware Basin.

-And importantly, we demonstrated our commitment to capital efficient growth, not just growth for growth's sake.
+And importantly, we demonstrated our commitment to capital-efficient growth, not just growth for growth's sake.
 Consistent with that goal, we have been preparing our Delaware assets to accelerate production and reduce costs in the second half of the year.
-Given progress to-date, we've moved up our timeline and we will be adding a third rig in the Delaware Basin in May as opposed to 3Q, as originally contemplated.

-Based on the lag time between drilling and completion activity and the result in production, we continue to expect growth out of the asset to be weighted towards the back half of this year.
+Given progress to date, we've moved up our timeline, and we will be adding a third rig in the Delaware Basin in May as opposed to 3Q, as originally contemplated.
+Based on the lag time between drilling and completion activity and the resultant production, we continue to expect growth out of the asset to be weighted towards the back half of this year.

-And with that, I will hand the call over to Scott.
+And with that I'll hand the call over to Scott.

 Scott McNeill - RSP Permian, Inc.

 Thanks, Steve.
 Slide 6 provides a snapshot of our drilling and completion activity for the first quarter.
-We ran four rigs for the majority of the quarter in the Midland Basin with one full-time completion crew.
+We ran four rigs for the majority of the quarter in the Midland Basin, with one full-time completion crew.
 In the Delaware Basin, we moved from one to two rigs with the close of SHEP II and ran a part-time completion crew throughout the quarter.

 On our operated properties, we drilled 21 and completed 14 horizontal wells during the first quarter.
-There were also two additional Delaware Wolfcamp A wells completed prior to the SHEP II closing that are not included in our completion count for the quarter, but will impact our production profile.
+There were also two additional Delaware Wolfcamp A wells completed prior to the SHEP II closing that are not included in our completion count for the quarter but will impact our production profile.
 On our non-operated properties, we participated in the drilling of nine and the completion of eight horizontal wells during the quarter.
 We ended the quarter with 18 operated drilled but uncompleted horizontal wells.

-We've been continuing to block up our core acreage positions in both the Midland and Delaware Basins this quarter as shown on slide 7.
-We acquired approximately 770 net acres for $17 million and executed acreage trades for over 2,000 net acres, enhancing our working interest and creating additional long lateral drilling opportunities.
+We've been continuing to block up our core acreage positions in both the Midland and Delaware basins this quarter as shown on slide 7.
+We acquired approximately 770 net acres for $17 million and executed acreage trades for over 2,000 net acres, enhancing our working interest and creating additional long-lateral drilling opportunities.

 Turning to slide 8, this slide summarizes our financial results for the first quarter of 2017 with production growth of more than 80% over the first quarter of 2016 and 50% higher crude oil prices over the same time period.
-We grew our EBITDAX by approximately 250% to $124.5 million which exceeded our CapEx spent for the quarter.
+We grew our EBITDAX by approximately 250% to $124.5 million, which exceeded our CapEx spent for the quarter.

-On the cost side, per Boe, cash operating expenses picked up slightly this quarter consistent with our expectations as we incorporated the Delaware properties.
+On the costs side, per Boe, cash operating expenses ticked up slightly this quarter, consistent with our expectations as we incorporated the Delaware properties.
 We incurred high water disposal cost in the Delaware Basin in Q1, as we continue to truck a significant amount of water to third-party disposal facilities.

 We expect next quarter to be a bit higher on LOE per Boe as we have the full impact of SHEP II in our results.
 However, we expect these costs to decrease in the second half of the year, as we transition from trucking to piping water into our company-owned disposal facilities.
 We also expect G&A per Boe to trend down over the course of the year with the full benefit of the SHEP II volumes and our production growth in the second half of the year.